tarantool/doc/doc/reference/reference_lua/uri.rst

     :language: lua
     :lines: 1-21

+To escape and unescape special characters, corresponding functions must be used:
+..  literalinclude:: /code_snippets/test/uri/uri_parse_test.lua
+    :language: lua
+    :lines: 88-130

 You can also use this module to encode and decode arbitrary strings using the specified encoding options.

 .. _uri-module-api-reference: